cgoranov/poggers-api/README.md

 rails s
 ```

-6. You are now all set to run your frontend!
+6. You are now all and can run your [frontend](https://github.com/cgoranov/poggers-frontend) as well!

 ## Contributing